jdlich/cas-docs/content/chapters/06-configuration-management.md

 In any case, this documentation will refer to this workspace directry as `$WORKSPACE`, and we won't refer to it much, because the very next step is to create a directory within it where all the real work will happen.

 Within `$WORKSPACE`, add a directory for your local organization's CAS project, that is, the directory for the project of your local CAS configurations and customizations.
 You might call this local-cas, yielding a path `$WORKSPACE/local-cas`.
-This documentation will refer to this directory as your `$PROJECT\_HOME`.
+This documentation will refer to this directory as your `$PROJECT_HOME`.

-Into your `$PROJECT\_HOME` directory will go two things: a special file named `pom.xml` that describes your local CAS implementation as a Maven Overlay war project, and all of the changed and new files that make your local implementation differ from the CAS `war` as delivered by the CAS open source project.
+Into your `$PROJECT_HOME` directory will go two things: a special file named `pom.xml` that describes your local CAS implementation as a Maven Overlay war project, and all of the changed and new files that make your local implementation differ from the CAS `war` as delivered by the CAS open source project.

 #### Your pom.xml ####

-You CAS implementation's `pom.xml` describes your local institution's CAS implementation as a Maven project.
-This pom.xml. should go directly in your `$PROJECT\_HOME` directory, as in `$PROJECT\_HOME/pom.xml`
+Your CAS implementation's `pom.xml` describes your local institution's CAS implementation as a Maven project.
+This pom.xml. should go directly in your `$PROJECT_HOME` directory, as in `$PROJECT_HOME/pom.xml`

 _The rest of the documentation..._